-This cheese has now become my much option for the first two days of a hike or my resupply, eating half over two consecutive days.
+This cheese has now become my ‘go to’ option for hikes and in colder weather will last 6-7 days in good condition.
 It’s real cheese and packed with calories and taste.

 Cheese isn’t something that you might think of when it comes selecting food for hiking.
 However, cheese definitely does have a place on day hikes or early on during longer hikes.
 One thing I would say here though is that you shouldn’t try a new type of cheese for the first time on a hike.
 Have a taste test at home to see what you like (and don’t like) and only take what appeals to you.

 While ‘real’ cheese is by far the best option, freeze dried and processed cheese and the additive types of cheese each have their place on a hike; it just depends on the style of hiking you do.